 Marie's garden writing has been featured in newspapers and magazines nationwide, and she has been interviewed for Martha Stewart Radio, National Public Radio, and numerous articles.
 She is the former editor of The Mid-Hudson Gardener's Guide and writes about her own garden at Practically Gardening.

-Her first book The Beginner's Guide to Growing Heirloom Vegetables - The 100 Easiest-to-Grow, Tastiest Vegetables for Your Garden (Timber Press, 2011) highlights some of her favorite vegetables from her own garden.
-Compare Prices
+Marie's first book The Beginner's Guide to Growing Heirloom Vegetables - The 100 Easiest-to-Grow, Tastiest Vegetables for Your Garden (Timber Press, 2011) highlights some of her favorite vegetables from her own garden.

 Read more about Marie on her Google Profile: Marie Iannotti.

 By Marie Iannotti:

 I think gardening is the ultimate luxury.
 It combines all the senses and never runs out of delights and surprises.
 Sure, there are disappointments, but there's always next season.
 There's always something to look forward to and something to learn.
 I have never met another gardener who wasn't enthusiastic and generous with his or her knowledge.
 That's what I enjoy most about being About.com's Gardening Expert - sharing my gardening skills and woes with other gardening zealots.